ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Pass-by-Value and Pass-by-Reference Explained - <a href="https://medium.com/@mohansandesh/javascript-pass-by-value-and-pass-by-reference-87d27ae92713?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohan Sandesh`**

+<blockquote>In programming, functions are a common way to group logic.
+One function can then call another function to perform an operation.
+It can…
+Continue reading on Medium »</blockquote>

+<h3>2.
 9 JavaScript Patterns That Instantly Improve Code Quality - <a href="https://javascript.plainenglish.io/9-javascript-patterns-that-instantly-improve-code-quality-9c961bff89d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Muhammad Huzair Awan`**

 <blockquote>Cleaner, safer, scalable — without rewriting your entire codebase
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 JavaScript Closures Explained Clearly (Without the Usual Confusion) - <a href="https://codebyumar.medium.com/javascript-closures-explained-clearly-without-the-usual-confusion-95a7a53ac84a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

 <blockquote>Closures are a cornerstone of JavaScript, but many developers struggle to understand them.
 Learn what closures really are, how they work…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 How AI in JavaScript Is Replacing Traditional Developers - <a href="https://medium.com/@mrunalimane2728/how-ai-in-javascript-is-replacing-traditional-developers-7ef125fc93c4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code AI ML`**

 <blockquote>The uncomfortable truth most developers are not ready to admit
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 The Most Complete, Practical Explanation of Sessions, Cookies, Tokens, and JWTs - <a href="https://medium.com/hexplain/the-most-complete-practical-explanation-of-sessions-cookies-tokens-and-jwts-364cfa101461?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `aashish`**